Vote 2024: The Top Narrative Attacks Disrupting Global Elections

 • Exhaustion of fact-checking resources

-• Delayed responses to critical disinformation
+• Delayed responses to critical narrative attacks

 • Potential for some false claims to go unchallenged